Inspirational Projects

 Describe what you learned from this project, including leadership skills you developed.
 What did you learn about yourself?

-Girl Scouts of Orange County has two National Gold Award Girl Scouts in 2019!
+Girl Scouts of Orange County has nationally recognized Gold Award Girl Scouts

 ISABELLA: Raising Voices to Fight Violence Against Native American Women